DonovanMods/donovan-7d2d-modlets/donovan-lessgrind/README.md

 - Foods that should, realistically, only need 1 or 2 meat to create now have lower meat requirements.
 I mean, c'mon, 5 raw meat to make 1 charred steak is a bit silly.
 - Iron bars now take 50% of the iron needed in vanilla (100 iron is a bit much for a single iron bar block)
+- I know they give you more bone's for harvesting now, but you should still be able to make a bone knife with only one bone.